junkawahara/reliability_tdzdd/README.md

 The terminal_file specifies vertex numbers all of which must be connected.
 Each number is separated by a white space.

+If neither terminal_file nor probability_file arguments are specified, the terminal is set to be all the vertices, that is, all terminal reliability are computed.

 ### probability_file

 ```